 Like Facebook, Instagram provides a platform to tell visual stories through various ad formats.
-With over 800 million active users scrolling through feeds, how can you make your business stand out in the sea of infinite graphics?
+With millions of active users scrolling through feeds, how can you make your business stand out in the sea of infinite graphics?
 Instagram advertising.

 Because Facebook owns the platform, all of the tools we mentioned previously may also be used here.